peteamiri/Tutorials/JobInterview/Solution Architect/Definitions.md

 ## Active Directory(AD)

+Active Directory is a powerful tool for managing permissions and controlling access to network resources in Windows domain networks.
+It is widely used by organizations of all sizes to help manage user permissions and access rights.

 Active Directory (AD) is a **directory service** and **identity management system** developed by Microsoft.
 It is a crucial component in many Windows-based networks and is commonly used in enterprise environments to **manage users, computers, groups, and other resources**.
 Active Directory provides a centralized and standardized way to manage and authenticate users and resources in a networked environment.

 Active Directory (AD) manages permissions and controlling access to network resources.
 It is a database and set of services that connect users with the network resources they need to get their work done.